DannyFeliz/create-pull-request/README.md

 # create-pull-request

-create-pull-request is a CLI that allows you to open the URL to create a pull request pointing to the base branch in Github.
+create-pull-request is a CLI that allows you to open the URL to create a pull request pointing to the base branch in Github and Bitbuket.

 ## Support
 - Github